abtin/notes/2022/July.md

 - Why are we calling it technical debt if we are not going to pay it back?
 What is the culture of go fast or you'd miss it?
 Why can't we do the right thing instead of the easy thing?

+### July 04, 2022

+#### Thoughts

+- going to build a folder of all smaller micro apps, codes that have single focus and can be combined together for future projects.
+It's like investigating how to build ikea parts for later assembly.